google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

         <ul>
           <li>Visit the site, and find the push notifications opt-in flow</li>
           <li>
-            When you are shown the permission request by Chrome, ensure that context has been provided explaining what the site wants the permission for.
+            When you are shown the permission request by the browser, ensure that context has been provided explaining what the site wants the permission for.
           </li>